Dear Good Girl

 The Good Girl Explained:

-Characteristics: Strives for perfectionism, polite, quiet, self-less, agreeable, submissive, respectful, non-confrontational, righteous.
+Characteristics include striving for perfectionism, being polite, quiet, selfless, agreeable, submissive, respectful, non-confrontational, and righteous.

 "Golden Child Syndrome"

-A "Golden Child" or "Hero" is a dysfunctional family role in which the child is held to high expectations & be very good at everything to please their parents as they have learned this makes them loved and values.
-Their worth has been contingent upon their achievements/accomplishments.
-They may appear shy, quiet, smart/academically driven, and overall "low maintenance".
+A "Golden Child" or "Hero" is a dysfunctional family role often associated with what is known as Golden Child Syndrome or Good Girl Syndrome.
+In this role, the child is held to high expectations and feels pressure to excel in everything to please their parents, believing that this behavior earns them love and value.
+Their self-worth becomes contingent upon their achievements and accomplishments, which can lead to various mental health concerns.
+These children may appear shy, quiet, academically driven, and overall "low maintenance."

 Narcissism & the Golden Child

-Some believe that being a "good kid" or "golden child" is a result of having a narcissistic parent.
-While no significant link has been discovered, it is important to differentiate between being a Narcissist/having Narcissistic Personality Disorder and having Narcissistic tendencies.
+Some believe that being a "good kid" or experiencing "Golden Child Syndrome" is a result of having a narcissistic parent.
+While no significant link has been discovered, it is important to differentiate between being a Narcissist or having Narcissistic Personality Disorder and merely exhibiting Narcissistic tendencies.

 Two Narcissistic tendencies that often overlap with parenthood are: